Shahir-47/FD2-SampleDBs/README.md

      - All but the most recent `development` pre-release will be deleted
      - The `CHANGELOG.md` file in the `production` branch is updated with the changes added
      - The `production` branch is _backmerged_ into the `development` branch

-4. Updating the `production` and `development` branches from the upstream.
+Then you will need to:

-   - To get the backmerged `CHANGELOG.md` file.
+1. Update the `production` and `development` branches from the upstream to get the backmerged `CHANGELOG.md` file.